RiS3-Lab/p2im/README.md

 # P<sup>2</sup>IM
 This is the repo for *P<sup>2</sup>IM: Scalable and Hardware-independent Firmware Testing via Automatic Peripheral Interface Modeling*, a USENIX Security'20 paper. **Paper, slides, and presentation video** are available [here](https://www.usenix.org/conference/usenixsecurity20/presentation/feng).

 P<sup>2</sup>IM conducts firmware testing in a generic processor emulator (QEMU).
 P<sup>2</sup>IM automatically models the processor-peripheral interface (i.e., peripheral register and interrupt) to handle the peripherals that are not supported by the emulator.
+Our follow-up work of P<sup>2</sup>IM, *DICE: Automatic Emulation of DMA Input Channels for Dynamic Firmware Analysis*, is accepted to IEEE S&P'21.
+Similar to P<sup>2</sup>IM, DICE tests firmware in QEMU.
+However, DICE supports firmware that uses DMA (Direct Memory Access) by automatically modeling the DMA input channels.
+DICE is open sourced [here](https://github.com/RiS3-Lab/DICE-DMA-Emulation).

 ## Directory structure of the repo
 ```